 As we just discussed, one of the biggest downsides of running a service-based business is that you’re paid strictly for your time, skills, and effort.
 Emily Newman of If I Made productized her classes into digital courses, packaging the recordings from her live sessions and selling them at a lower rate.

 “Productizing” your service—creating physical or digital products that package up your expertise and streamline or complement the service you offer—can add additional revenue streams to your business.
 You can cater to your current customer base or even find a new target customer in the same space.

-Gabriella and Andrew Morrison started their home-based business by packaging up their expertise around tiny-home living.
+Gabriella and Andrew Morrison had ideas to start a business from home by packaging up their expertise around tiny-home living.
 They sell courses and plans on Tiny House Build and StrawBale.com—operating everything from the comfort of their cozy, non-traditional house.

 And here are some ideas for adding products to your service-based business: